matn7/Google-Platform-Notes/flashcard/Microservices.md

 event broadcasting channel.
 It offers an implementation of AMQP brokers, such as RabbitMQ, and Kafka, enabling efficient communication across the application ecosystem.
 Below are the steps to follow:
-1. Add actuator dependency in the Config Server & Client services: Add Spring Boot Actuator dependency inside pom.xml of the individual microservices like accounts, loans and cards to expose the '/busrefresh' endpoint.
+1. Add actuator dependency in the Config Server & Client services: Add Spring Boot Actuator dependency inside **pom.xml** of the individual microservices like accounts, loans and cards to expose the '/busrefresh' endpoint.
 2. Enable '/busrefresh' API: The Spring Boot Actuator library provides a configuration endpoint called "/actuator/busrefresh" that can trigger a refresh event.
-By default, this endpoint is not exposed, so you need to explicitly enable it in the 'application.yaml' file.
+By default, this endpoint is not exposed, so you need to explicitly enable it in the **application.yaml** file.
     ```yaml
     management:
       endpoints: